vestrel00/contacts-android/README.md

-#### Implement

-- Bring in support annotations and go through ANDROID X comments; WorkerThread
-- Use IntRange from annotations lib for limit and offset functions
-- Remove comments about minimal dependencies in dev notes and build.gradle
-- Add rx extensions.
-Provide two versions of RX functions.
-Ensure these can be cancelled/disposed.
-  - return single, entire list
-  - Emit 0 or more

 #### Complete sample app

 Build the sample app as simple as possible, referencing new and older versions to ensure all